tjgore/codetype/content/articles/useful-javascript-functions-for-react-developers.md

 An understanding of javascript es6 is needed to follow along because all code examples will be written using es6.

+You should also notice that some functions have (Immutable) in their heading.
+This simply means the function does not change the original variable but returns a copy of the variable with the changes.

 {{<contentTitle title="Array.map() Function (Immutable)">}}

 The Map() function loops through each element in the array and returns a new array of the results.
 This is used when you want to perform an action on each element of the array.